PataphysicalSociety/soupault.app/site/blog/soupault-2.4.0-release.md

 Let's face it: "clean URLs" is quite a dirty hack.
-The World Wide Web doesn't actually have a concept of a site index, and doesn't really differentiate "pages" from "sections".<fn>Some other hypertext network projects, like <wikipedia>Gopher (protocol)</wikipedia>, do have dedicated menus and explicit site hierarchies.</fn>. an index page is simply a page that web servers return when a URL points at a directory rather than a file.
+The World Wide Web doesn't actually have a concept of a site index, and doesn't really differentiate "pages" from "sections".<fn>Some other hypertext network projects, like <wikipedia>Gopher (protocol)</wikipedia>, do have dedicated menus and explicit site hierarchies.</fn>.
+An index page is simply a page that web servers return when a URL points at a directory rather than a file.
 That page isn't guaranteed or required to provide links to other pages in that directory.

 Soupault, however, does have a distinction between normal pages and section index pages.
 A page is either a metadata _source_,